LibreTexts/default-env/rich-default/README.md

 It builds on top of a tagged version of the
 [Jupyter Minimal Notebook](https://github.com/jupyter/docker-stacks/tree/master/minimal-notebook).

-At the moment, this contains the Python, R, Julia, and Octave environments.
+At the moment, this contains the Python, R, Julia, Octave, and SageMath environments.
+Since SageMath relies on Python 2, both Python 3 and 2 are supported.

+## RStudio
+You can access RStudio through JupyterHub!
+Change `/lab` to `/rstudio` in the URL after spawning your server.
+(This [issue](https://github.com/jupyterhub/zero-to-jupyterhub-k8s/issues/990) helped install RStudio.)

 ## Packages
 As requested in